One of These Nights (Red Velvet song): Composition

 "One of These Nights" is branded as an R&B ballad with a polished rhythm.
 Jeff Benjamin of Fuse described it as a standard ballad which opens "with strings and piano before evolving into a sweeping, orchestral arrangement" until a trap beat kicks in at the 1:40 mark "to give the strings a modern flavor".
 On the other hand, Chester Chin of star2 called it a "haunting, downtrodden ballad".
 Tamar Herman of Billboard emphasized the track's "soaring piano, strings, and tinkling chimes" which sits beneath the group's voices "to build the song up to a dramatic finale".
-It was composed by Hwang Chan-hee, Andreas Öberg, Maria Marcus and penned by Seo Ji-eum of Jam Factory, in the key of F# minor and a tempo of 134 beat-per-minute. Öberg would later continue to contribute his work for the group's releases.
+It was composed by Hwang Chan-hee, Andreas Öberg, Maria Marcus and penned by Seo Ji-eum of Jam Factory, in the key of F♯ minor and a tempo of 134 beats-per-minute. Öberg would later continue to contribute his work for the group's releases.
 Three other versions of the songs were also available upon its digital release, including the De-Capo version, the Joe Millionaire version and the piano version.

 Lyrically, it is a song about heartbreak and longing, drawing inspiration from the Korean festival Chilseok from which, stems the tragic folktale about the lovers, Jingnyeo and Gyeonu who were separated and only allowed to meet once a year, on the seventh day of seventh month of the lunisolar calendar, hence the Korean title of the song that literally translates to "July 7".
 Member Seulgi described it as a sad song about two people in love who have to separate, like the couple from the original tale.